 The bottom line?
 “The airline did not come back to St. Petersburg,” Will Michaels says, “but that was the spark that initiated the idea or organizing this ‘huge toy’ and all these exhibitions into a regular business.”

-Which is why a deserving place is being held for Mark Aeling’s life-sized steel sculpture of the plane, the pilot and the passenger at the new St. Pete Pier.
+Which is why Mark Aeling’s life-sized steel sculpture of the plane, the pilot and the passenger, was installed in December 2020 at the new St. Pete Pier, and officially dedicated in February.

 One hundred and six years after he flew into history, Tony Jannus still holds the record for the shortest time between the big cities on the bay.